artsy/artsy.github.io/_posts/2017-04-26-Relay-Mutations.md

 [Relay](https://facebook.github.io/relay/) is a powerful GraphQL client for React and React Native applications.
 It was open sourced by Facebook alongside GraphQL in 2015 and is a great tool for supporting you with managing your app's data layer.

-In this post, we are going to explore how Relay mutations work by the example of a React Native app, the code can be found on [GitHub](https://github.com/graphcool-examples/react-native-relay-pokedex-example).
+In this post, we are going to explore how Relay mutations work by looking at a React Native app.
+The code can be found on [GitHub](https://github.com/graphcool-examples/react-native-relay-pokedex-example).
 Our sample application is a simple _Pokedex_, where users can manage their Pokemons.

 ![](http://i.imgur.com/S21GfEo.png)